 225 J. Wilson Drive, Delaware Water Gap, PA

 - Counseling & Psychological Services (CAPS) - Confidential

 Confidentiality & Notifications

-- Can I make a complaint anonymously?You can report an incident of sexual assault anonymously.
+Yes.
+You can report an incident of sexual assault anonymously.
 Report a complaint online and select the "Remain Anonymous" checkbox.
 Remember, however, that if you make an anonymous report, it may limit the actions the University can take without all of the information.

 - Will the other person know that I filed a complaint against them?

 Yes.
 If you wish to file a formal complaint, then the other person will be notified that a complaint was made against them and it was you that filed the complaint.
-They will also be notified of the date and time and location where the incident(s) occurred, and the allegation that was made.
+They will also be notified of the date and time and location where the incident(s) occurred, and the allegations that was made.
 This is part of the due process protections provided to everyone involved in the process.

 - Will this go on my record?

-- What other Title IX cases are happening on campus?
-Don’t I need to know this?Title IX cases and investigations are confidential, so unless there is a compelling reason to know about the investigation, you will not know the types or number of cases on campus.
+Title IX cases and investigations are confidential, so unless there is a compelling reason to know about the investigation, you will not know the types or number of cases on campus.
 However, the campus Clery Report provides you with information regarding criminal activity occurring on campus on an annual basis.
-This information can be found at University Police.

-- What if there is a danger to the community?
-How will I know about that?The complaints made to the Title IX Coordinator provide information to determine whether there is a danger to the community from the actions of this individual(s).
+The complaints made to the Equal Opportunity and Title IX Coordinator provide information to determine whether there is a danger to the community from the actions of this individual(s).
 If there is a danger to the community or continuing threat, the Title IX Office is well situated to inform University police.
 Additionally, University Police provide regular safety messaging regarding incidents that have occurred on campus and provide information regarding appropriate safety measures.
 Further, the Title IX office may initiate investigations on behalf of the University if there are allegations of a danger to the campus or community.